NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: Acknowledgements

 \section{Acknowledgements}

-We thank F. Brizioli, C. Lazzeroni, M. Raggi and G. Ruggiero for comments on the manuscript draft, and numerous NA62 colleagues for discussions.
+We thank F. Brizioli, N. Doble, L. Gatignon, C. Lazzeroni, M. Raggi and G. Ruggiero for comments on the manuscript draft, and numerous NA62 colleagues for discussions.
 BD and JJ acknowledge funding through the European Research Council under grant ERC-2018-StG-802836 (AxScale).